The Commit to C.A.R.E. partner program

 The National Safety Council is America’s leading nonprofit safety advocate – and has been for over 100 years.
 As a mission-based organization, we focus on eliminating the leading causes of preventable death so people can live their fullest lives.
 We focus our efforts where we can make the greatest impact: workplace, roadway and impairment.

-Throughout the 1970’s and 1980’s workers in Ontario became increasingly aware of the toll of injury and disease caused by dangerous and unhealthy working conditions.
-A groundswell of opinion demanded more effective diagnosis of work-related health problems and effective prevention strategies.
+Throughout the 1970s and 1980s workers in Ontario became increasingly aware of the toll of injury and disease caused by dangerous and unhealthy working conditions.
+A groundswell of opinion demanded more effective diagnoses of work-related health problems and prevention strategies.
 The Occupational Health Clinics for Ontario Workers (OHCOW) was established in 1989 by the Ontario Federation of Labour (OFL) and is funded through the Ontario Ministry of Labour (MOL).
-The first clinic opened in 1989 in Hamilton, with subsequent clinics opened in Toronto, Windsor, Sudbury, Sarnia, Thunder Bay and more recently Ottawa.
+The first clinic opened in 1989 in Hamilton, with subsequent clinics opened in Toronto, Windsor, Sudbury, Sarnia, Thunder Bay, and more recently, Ottawa.

 The Society of Critical Care Medicine (SCCM) is the largest non-profit medical organization dedicated to promoting excellence and consistency in the practice of critical care.
-With members in more than 100 countries, SCCM is the only organization that represents all professional components of the critical care team.
+With members in more than 100 countries, SCCM is the only organization representing all critical care team’s professional components.
 The Society offers a variety of activities that ensure excellence in patient care, education, research, and advocacy.

-Society for Indoor Environment (SIE)" a non-government-organization registered under Society Registration Act XXI of 1860 on 3rd February 2017.
-SIE has all the representations from the pioneer and reputed research, engineering, medical, and educational institutes in India, including IITs, NITs, CSIR-NEERI, EMC, IPCA, ICMR and University of Delhi.
-The core group of SIE formed this organization to address the issues of indoor environment as people spend more than 90% of their daily times in indoor environments.
-As per latest Global Burden of a Disease report, indoor air pollution has been ranked as second largest killer in India.
-The air pollution indoors is affecting the buildings and then the health, comfort, performance and behavior of the occupants in such buildings.
-However, unfortunately, very less attention has been paid on this issue in our country.
-Therefore, it has become the need of an hour to address the issues of indoor environment and to find out the sustainable alternatives/solutions to save our indoor environments.
+Society for Indoor Environment (SIE)” is a non-government organization registered under the Society Registration Act XXI of 1860 on 3rd February 2017.
+SIE has all the representations from the pioneer and reputed research, engineering, medical, and educational institutes in India, including IITs, NITs, CSIR-NEERI, EMC, IPCA, ICMR, and the University of Delhi.
+The core group of SIE formed this organization to address indoor environment issues as people spend more than 90% of their daily time indoors.